 Fixing our free roaming cats is the first step.
 However, we must also recognize that they still pee and poop and will go wherever they find a great spot for a litter box.
 Sometimes it is in our neighbors mulch, under their deck, on their patio furniture or in their well tended vegetable or flower gardens.
 It’s our responsibility to provide ideas to keep the “peace” or the cats will always lose this battle.
-Sometimes it’s as simple as closing up spaces they can get under.
-For other areas NNN has YARD SENTINEL and ScareCrow deterrents at our clinics.
-Ask our staff about them and we ask for a donation to cover the cost.
+As the caretaker it is your responsibility to create solutions on your property: create mulch/sand areas as a litter box.
+Sprinkle some catnip there to entice them to use it.

 Flea Management In Colonies